The Honda Classic Preview, TV Times - Golf Monthly

-Rickie Fowler is defending champion in The Honda Classic at PGA National and will be up against a field including Rory McIlroy, Justin Thomas, Sergio Garcia and Tiger Woods.
+Justin Thomas is defending champion in The Honda Classic at PGA National and will be up against a field including Rickie Fowler, Brooks Koepka and Sergio Garcia.

 The Honda Classic Preview, TV Times

-10 of the World’s top-25 ranked players are scheduled to tee it up in The Honda Classic this week at PGA National.
-Justin Thomas, Rory McIlroy and Sergio Garcia are among those on the start sheet.
+12 of the top-30 on the FedEx Cup rankings are scheduled to tee it up in The Honda Classic this week at PGA National.
+Brooks Koepka, Rickie Fowler and defending champion Justin Thomas are among those on the start sheet.

-Tiger Woods continues his comeback in an event he last entered in 2014.
-That year, he was forced to withdraw mid-tournament after suffering back spasms.
-Woods lives close to PGA National but this is an event he has never actually won.
-He finished as a runner-up to Rory McIlroy back in 2012.
+With The Players Championship looming, a number of European players are entered this week in preparation.
+Sergio Garcia starts, so too Alex Noren, Martin Kaymer, Lucas Bjerregaard and Padraig Harrington, who is returning from injury.

 This event began life as the Jackie Gleason Inverary Classic back in 1972 but it’s been sponsored by Honda since 1982 and has been contested at the PGA National Champion Course since 2007.
 Over the years, the event has been won by many of golf’s biggest names including – Jack Nicklaus, Lee Trevino, Johnny Miller, Tom Kite, Nick Price and Vijay Singh.
-Last year, Rickie Fowler held on to end a 14-month winless spell on the PGA Tour.
+Last year, Justin Thomas knocked a wedge to within tap-in distance to force a playoff against Luke List and JT won it on the first extra hole.

+Thomas will be looking to become only the second player ever to record back-to-back wins in this event.
+Jack Nicklaus is the only man to have achieved that feat, doing so in 1977-78.

 The Champion Course at PGA National is one of the toughest on the PGA Tour circuit.
 Originally created by George and Tom Fazio, it was the venue for the 1983 Ryder Cup and the 1987 PGA Championship.